Sidaroth/Phaser3.Boilerplate/README.md

     };
 };
 ```
 Through composing we've essentialy created true private variables that can only be accessed by internal substates alone.
 Now, the players' `x, y` position is only attainable through the getPosition call.
+The reason they do not show up, is that they are not exposed in the final return statement.

 Further reading: